-- CT abdomen - MRI abdomen in pediatric patients; MRI abdomen in adults when CT cannot be performed or is nondiagnostic - MRCP for recurrent acute pancreatitis to evaluate suspected pancreatic duct anomalies
+- CT abdomen or CT abdomen and pelvis - MRI abdomen in pediatric patients; MRI abdomen in adults when CT cannot be performed or is nondiagnostic

+MRCP for recurrent acute pancreatitis to evaluate suspected pancreatic duct anomalies

 Biochemical testing is more sensitive than CT and often sufficient to make the diagnosis of acute uncomplicated pancreatitis in both children and adults.
 (Coffey, 2014, #88, Treacy, 2001, #89) Therefore, CT is not indicated and should not be ordered routinely for patients with mild acute pancreatitis.
 (Quinlan, 2014, #90)